Killua-Pan/Netflix-Search-System-Based-On-BM25/README.md

 # Netflix-Search-System-Based-On-BM25
 Netflix Moive/TV Show recommondation system by DM25
 # Problem Statement and Approach.
 Technology has changed the way people live their everyday lives.
 It's present in almost everything you do, from how you communicate to how you perform your day-to-day tasks.
 Just like it has for a lot of other industries, technology has completely changed the film/TV Show industry – from the ways they get made, to how they are edited, to the ways audiences watch them.
-However, sometimes by just seeing the name of the movie/TV Show we are not able to know what that movie/TV Show is talking about.
+However, sometimes by just looking at the name of the movie/TV Show we are not able to know what that movie/TV Show is talking about.
 In other words, we are not able to use the keywords to look up a movie/TV Show we’ve interested.

 So the scope of this project will be using various information retrieval techniques, by given any keywords, finding the most relevant movie/TV Show on Netflix。